 - 2. Switch off the main power switch on the control panel. - 3.
-If possible, on chassis with electric seat lift, raise the seat halfway up, or on chassis with seat tilt only or fixed seat tube, raise the seat tilt halfway backwards, to facilitate removal of the chassis top cover. - 4.
 Remove the two knobs holding the chassis covers.
-See fig. 4. - 5.
-Pull the top chassis cover off the chassis.
+See fig. 4. - 4.
+Pull the top chassis cover backwards off the chassis.
 See fig. 5.

-6. Pull the rear chassis cover off the chassis.
+Pull the rear chassis cover off the chassis.
 See fig. 6.
 Note that the cover is mounted around the axles of the link arms.
 On Chassis with lights, disconnect the connector at the back marked "Rear lights and indicators" from the rear lights cabling.

-Pull the front chassis cover off the chassis.
+6. Pull the front chassis cover off the chassis.
 See fig. 7.
-Note that the cover is mounted partially inside the chassis at the lower edge.
+Note that the cover is assembled partially inside the chassis at the lower edge.